VOLUNTEER PROGRAMS IN NEPAL

 They are open all year round (according to the school period).
 They are closed during holidays and public holidays.

 - Agriculture and Livestock is open all year round.

 We cooperate with local organizations which provide us with information to offer their programs, regularly updates are made so that the information is as truthful as possible, even so when working in countries with limited resources, always can differ a little, especially in the months of July and August.

 All programmes of the volunteering in Nepal will be closed from 10 March to 19 April.

 The logistics from the moment you arrive at Kathmandu International Airport for the volunteer projects taking place in Kathmandu are as follows

 - Pick up at Kathmandu Airport (KTM).

-- Transfer to the host or hostel depending on availability.
+- Transportation to the host house according to availability.

-The next day you are inducted into the project and taken to the place where it takes place.
+The next day you will be inducted into the project and taken to the project site.